 - skin that weeps clear liquid when scratched

 - crusty, scaly skin

-- skin that turns red, swells, and itches more after scratching
+- skin that swells and itches more after scratching

-Heat rash is a common skin irritation that causes redness and stinging.
+Heat rash is a common skin irritation that causes rash and stinging.
 Your skin may feel prickly or itchy, and small bumps may form.
-Heat rash occurs most often, as its name implies, in hot, humid weather.
+Heat rash occurs most often in hot, humid weather.
 Heat rash can also happen any time you sweat a lot.

-When sweat gets trapped under your skin, it clogs up pores and causes small pimples to form.
-It typically occurs on parts of your body where skin rubs against skin, such as your butt crack or inner thighs.
+When sweat gets trapped under your skin, it can clog up pores and cause small pimples to form.
+It typically occurs on parts of your body where skin rubs against skin, such as along your butt crack or inner thighs.

-Genital herpes is a common sexually transmitted virus that can cause rash-like symptoms on your buttocks, anus, or thighs.
+Genital herpes is a virus that can cause rash-like symptoms on your buttocks, anus, or thighs.
 Herpes can be transmitted through any type of sexual contact, including vaginal, oral, or anal contact.

-Rash symptoms originate in the place where the infection entered your body, but can spread when you scratch them.
-Symptoms include:
+Rash symptoms originate in the place where the infection entered your body but can spread when you scratch them.
+Symptoms can include:

 - pain or itching in your genital and anal area

 In people with keratosis, keratin forms a plug that blocks the openings of hair follicles.
 This causes rough, sandpaper-like skin.
-Tiny red bumps may form on the buttocks, though they are typically painless.
+Tiny red bumps may form on the buttocks, though they’re typically painless.